meteatamel/gemini-code-assist-tour/docs/run-code-locally.md

-# Run application locally
+# Run code locally

-It's time to run the application locally.
+It's time to run the code locally.
 Let's see what kind of help we can get from Gemini.

 **Prompt**